robwillisinfo/Invoke-EncryptionSimulator/README.md

   - If the filename contains "encrypt" and not "decrypt and the action is decrypt - Decrypt the file
   - If the filename does not contain "encrypt" and does not contain "decrypt" and the action is encrypt - Encrypt the file
     - If the DeleteOriginal switch was specified, delete the original file
+  - If the action is restore, remove the ".encrypted.decrypted" extension, restoring all files to the original name
   - If the action is cleanup, delete all the files ending with either .encrypted or .decrypted
 - Wrap up, stop logging